muammar/mkchromecast/README.md

 want to degrade the sound quality.
 For more information [visit the wiki](https://github.com/muammar/mkchromecast/wiki/).

-For **Linux**, you have need to install `ffmpeg` and `pulseaudio`.
-Sometimes the lag between a song plays and hearing it may be 8 seconds.
+For **Linux**, you have to install `ffmpeg` and `pulseaudio`.
+Sometimes the lag between a song plays and hearing may be of 8 seconds.
+I don't know if it is my router though.

 ### Requirements: